input-gen/ml-compiler-opt/README_input_gen.md

 -mclang='--flag1' -mclang='--flag2'
 ```

-Note that the scripts in this directory generally require python `3.12` or
-newer, while the rest of this repo requires python `3.11`.
+Note that this repo requires python `3.11`.

 ### Generating inputs for a module